JULIÁN FUEYO

 About the piece:

+Serpiente de Turquesas is inspired by the turquoise--colored rivers in the 'Huasteca' a region in Mexico nicknamed 'turquoise snake.'
+The piece explores the religious and figurative associations that the Mexican rivers have enjoyed with the 'turquoise snake' since pre--Hispanic times.
 The turquoise snake is a symbol that permeates pre-hispanic art and religion.
-Perhaps the most famous artistic representation is the prehispanic sculpture found in the British Museum: a turquoise-covered, symmetrical sculpture with two heads (one on each end).
-The turquoise mosaic that covers the sculpture manifests the strong connection of the snake with water in mythology.
-Prehispanic cultures strongly associated turquoise with water (very much in the same way they associated jade with fire).
-For this reason, the piece navigates tracing the almost liquid movements of snakes and their figurative relationship to rivers.
+Perhaps the most famous artistic representation is the pre--Hispanic sculpture found at the British Museum: a turquoise--covered, symmetrical sculpture with two heads (one on each end).
+Pre--Hispanic cultures strongly associated turquoise with water (very much in the same way they associated jade with fire).
+In fact, the turquoise mosaic that covers the sculpture manifests the strong connection of the snake with water in mythology.
+As the piece navigates it traces the liquid movements of snakes and their figurative relationship to rivers.

 Instrumentation: 2+picc.1.2 / 0.1.2+btbn.1 / 3perc / pn.cl / str